kaixinguor/CarND-Vehicle-Detection/writeup.md

 I visualize HOG images of different `orientations`:
 ![alt text][image1_7_1]

-Small orientation (e.g. `orientations=6 or 8`) does not contain enough bins to capture specific orientation information of car gradient (e.g., horizontal gradients go to some bins with a big angle).
+Small value of this parameter (e.g. `orientations=6 or 8`) does not contain enough bins to capture specific orientation information of car gradients (e.g., horizontal gradients go to bins in which gradients with obvious angle are dominant).

-When `orientations>9`, the gradient looks reasonable.
-But when the value goes bigger, the feature may however become sensitive to in-plaine rotation (e.g. when the camera is not exactly horizontal) .
-So I set `orientations=9` to keep enough information of gradient orientation while make it more robust.
+When `orientations>=9`, the gradient looks reasonable.
+But when the value goes bigger, the feature may however become sensitive to in-plain rotation (e.g. when the camera is not exactly horizontal) .
+So I set `orientations=9` to keep enough information of gradient orientation while more invariant to slight rotation.

-The HOG image with different`pixels_per_cell` looks like this:
+The HOG images with different`pixels_per_cell` look like this:

 ![alt text][image1_7_2]

 This parameter influences the robustness of local statistics of orientation.
-Small values gives more detailed configuration on spatial distribution of gradients, while it makes the feature less robust.
+Small value gives more detailed configuration on spatial distribution of gradients, while it makes the feature less robust.
 And it will also increase fast the size of the features thus decrease feature extraction speed.
-As a balance, I choose `pixels_per_cell = 8`.
+To get a balance, I choose `pixels_per_cell = 8`.

-The HOG image with different`cell_per_block` look like this.
+The HOG images with different`cell_per_block` look like this.

 ![alt text][image1_7_3]